 It all makes me smile!

 Here’s a fun fact, WTF wasn’t on my roadmap of books to write.
-Following the End of Business as Usual, Shannon Vargo over at Wiley and I were working on X: The Experience When Business Meets Design.
+Following the End of Business as Usual, Shannon Vargo, my editor at Wiley, and I were working on X: The Experience When Business Meets Design.
 Shannon pointed out that the leap between the books was pretty significant.
 She suggested an ebook to serve as a bridge between them.
 I paused writing X, and went on to create WTF.
+We decided to experiment with the concepts of experience design explored the book in the design of the book itself.
+This led to releasing a hard copy.

 Here’s the progression…